Judy is represented by Teresa Kietlinski at www.bookmarkliterary.com.

 This was a project from a packager–I had some input on the content of the text.

-There are two more Pirate Pete and Pirate Joe titles that came out after I left.
+This was the first Pirate Pete and Pirate Joe book; we hadn’t planned a series, but there are two more Pirate Pete and Pirate Joe titles that came out after I left.

 I collaborated with the Puffin editor on these titles.